 The screen will also show what temperature you’re currently lounging in – and speaking of temperature it’ll reach a toasty 43 degrees.
 If you’re energy-conscious this is a good buy because it can be programmed to save energy and reduce your running costs.

 One of the most common complaints about hot tubs is the noise they create.
 It’s not possible to relax when you have a roaring power source next to your ear, but the Alpine is whisper-quiet which is a BIG plus point.

-The Intex Octagonal Pure Spa is a compact hot tub with a built-in hard water system.
+The Intex Octagonal Pure Spa is a compact inflatable hot tub with a built-in hard water system.
 This feature makes it the best inflatable hot tub on the market if you like minimal fuss!

 This inflatable hot tub combines quality build with a quirky shape for those of you that like your stuff a little more interesting.

 It measures 71cms high and 150 centimetres on the sides – so it’s the tallest most compact spa on my list, but it can hold 795 litres of warm bubbly water.
 There are 120 air jets to massage your muscles and keep that water circulating.

 So let’s talk controls – Intex has designed an easy-to-use control panel that lets you adjust the temperature.